ComputationalRobotics/TRAC/README.md

 # PACE: Adaptive Parameter-free Optimization ⚡️
 This repository is the official implementation of the **PACE** optimizer in ***Pick up the PACE: A Parameter-Free Optimizer for Lifelong Reinforcement Learning***.

 How can you _quickly_ adapt to new tasks or distribution shifts?
-Without knowing when or how difficult adaptation will be?
-And how to adapt without _ANY_ tuning?
+Without knowing when or how much to adapt?
+And without _ANY_ tuning?
  🤔💭

 Well, we suggest you go fast. 🏎️💨 Go ahead and pick up (the) **PACE**.